Tum Mere Ho

-Tum Mere Ho (English: You Are Mine) is a 1990 Indian fantasy revenge drama film starring Aamir Khan, Juhi Chawla and Kalpana Iyer in negative role as an ichadaari nagin.
+Tum Mere Ho (English: You Are Mine) is a 1990 Indian fantasy action film starring Aamir Khan, Juhi Chawla and Kalpana Iyer in negative role as an ichadaari nagin.
 It was directed by Aamir Khan's father Tahir Hussain.
+Although the film was a disaster at the box-office, over the years it has gained cult status for being so bad it's good.

 Plot summary

 Shiva (Aamir Khan) is blessed with magical snake-charming powers.
 When he meets Paro (Juhi Chawla) from a nearby village, he falls in love with her.
 She is also attracted to him.
 But Paro's father, Choudhry Charanjit Singh, is not pleased with this match, and he hires men to subdue and kill Shiva, all in vain.
-Little to Shiva's knowledge, during his childhood, his father attacked and killed a shape-shifting snake in order to fulfill his greed, earning the wrath of the snake's powerful mother who promises to exact revenge.
-Shiva was bitten, and thought deceased, his family lovingly sent his body afloat a river to which was discovered by Shiva's adoptive Father and revived.
+Little to Shiva's knowledge, during his childhood, his father had attacked and killed a shape-shifting snake in order to fulfill his greed, earning the wrath of the snake's powerful mother, who had promised to exact revenge.
+Shiva is bitten and believed to be deceased; his family lovingly sends his body afloat a river, which was discovered by Shiva's adoptive father and revived.

-He was then brought back to life with the help for black magic and adopted by baba, who also teaches him about black magic.
-Their town has a ritual where on naag panchami, whosoever kidnaps a girl and takes her to his house, they can marry them.
+He was then brought back to life with the help of black magic and adopted by Baba, who also teaches him about black magic.
+Their town has a ritual where on naag panchami, whoever kidnaps a girl and takes her to his house can marry them.